 Analyze The Potential Impact Of The Situation: It’s important to understand the situation, analyzing how big or small the disaster truly is based on reach, then evaluating brand impact to guide decision-making.
 It’s important to look at all angles and then proceed with a more strategic plan that includes details, targets, and spends and communication delivery.

-Keep It Simple: Crisis communications is not the platform to tell your entire story.
-Keep the plan simple and keep the messages simple.
-Train the crisis team regularly for these situations.
-Be prepared to be the leader and the voice of reason.
+Crisis communications is not the platform to tell your entire story.
+Keep the plan simple and keep the message simple.
+Train the crisis team regularly.

 Key Messages for Key Stakeholders: Understand the problem, who is affected, and the potential impact.
 This will tell you a lot about who you need to communicate with and what you can share with them.
 Create a list of bulleted talking points for the crisis team.
 Refine those talking points for key audience segments as necessary and update the key messages as the situation evolves.
 Public safety is always your first concern and the first message in such situations;